What Are Treasury Bills (T-Bills)? Complete Guide 2026 (Returns, Taxes & How to Buy)

 How T-Bill Auctions Work

-- Non-competitive bid — You agree to accept whatever rate the auction produces.
-You are guaranteed to receive your full requested amount.
-This is what most individual investors use on TreasuryDirect.gov.
+- Non-competitive bid โ You say "I want $10,000 at whatever rate the auction gives."
+You are guaranteed your full amount at the going rate.
+This is what individual investors use on TreasuryDirect.

 How the Rate Is Set